-- 2.8 With these figures in mind, the SHMA calculated the net affordable housing need within the five local authority areas of the South West Herts area as being 54,997 units over the 23 year period from 2013 to 2036.
-This is 2,391 units per annum.
-The net need within Three Rivers was calculated as being 357 units per annum or 8,211 units over the same 23 year period.
-The SMHA identified the district's OAN for the next plan period as being 514 dwellings a year; thus affordable housing need equates to 69% of total housing need. - Affordable Housing Provision in Three Rivers - 2.9 Core Strategy CP4 requires around 45% of all new housing in the District to be affordable.
-As stated previously, prior to the WMS, all new developments that had a net gain of one or more dwellings would, subject to viability, be expected to contribute towards this. - 2.10 Since the start of the plan period from 1 April 2001 to 31st March 2020 (the latest date where the most recent completion figures are available), 4,689 gross dwellings were completed.
-From this, 1,037 were secured as affordable housing, a total of 22.1%.
-This percentage is significantly below the Core Strategy target of 45% which means there was a shortfall of 1,073 or 23% in order to fulfil the 45% affordable housing requirement up to 31 March 2020.
-This shortfall only exacerbates the already pressing need for small sites to contribute towards the provision of affordable housing. - 2.11 In the latest monitoring period of 2019/20 (financial year), 17 sites delivered a net gain of one or more dwellings and would therefore be required to contribute to affordable housing under Policy CP4 (either through an on-site or off-site contribution).
-These were made up of five major developments (29%) and 12 minor developments (71%).
-Only five schemes contributed to affordable housing provision: - Four out of the 17 provided viability justification, in line with CP4 policy, for the absence of affordable housing provision. - Eight of the applications were determined during the 2014/15 and 2016/17 periods noted at 1.2 above (when the Council was dealing with applications on the basis that the WMS should be given overriding effect regardless of the viability position on specific schemes).
-Affordable housing provision was forgone on them on this basis, which is now reflected in the low affordable provision as they are built out. - Of the five sites which contributed to affordable housing delivery in 2019/20 four were major developments and one was a minor development (17/2628/FUL Thrive Homes (Registered Provider) scheme).
-This reflects the pattern of on-site delivery from large schemes, with commuted sums from minor developments (see para.
-2.12).
+Affordable Housing Provision in Three Rivers

+- 2.13 Core Strategy CP4 requires around 45% of all new housing in the District to be affordable.
+As stated previously, prior to the WMS, all new developments that had a net gain of one or more dwellings would, subject to viability, be expected to contribute towards this. - 2.14 Since the start of the plan period from 1 April 2001 to 31st March 2021 (the latest date where the most recent completion figures are available), 4,965 gross dwellings were completed.
+From this, 1,128 were secured as affordable housing, a total of 22.7%.
+This percentage is significantly below the Core Strategy target of 45% which means there was a shortfall of 1,107 or 22.3% in order to fulfil the 45% affordable housing requirement up to 31 March 2021.
+This shortfall only exacerbates the already pressing need for small sites to contribute towards the provision of affordable housing. - 2.15 In the latest monitoring period of 2020/21 (financial year), 26 sites 16 delivered a net gain of one or more dwellings and would therefore be required to contribute to affordable housing under Policy CP4 (either through an on-site or off-site contribution).
+These were made up of four major developments (15%) and 22 minor developments (86%).
+17 of the 26 schemes contributed to affordable housing provision whilst nine of the 26 schemes did not contribute: - Four out of the 26 sites provided viability justification, in line with CP4 policy, for the absence of affordable housing provision.